Carminepo2/demo-st-recognition/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# ST Recogniction

 Demo created for a hackathon.
 Concept of an app that with image recognition.
+Second place.